Wicked (musical): Commercial reception

-Wicked played to more than 2 million visitors in Chicago with a gross of over $200 million, making it the highest-grossing show in Chicago history by June 2007.
-With an opening-week gross of $1,400,000, it continually set records and became the longest-running Broadway musical in Chicago history.
+Wicked played to more than 2 million visitors in Chicago with a gross of over $200 million, making it the highest-grossing show in Chicago history up to June 2007.
+With an opening-week gross of $1,400,000, it became the longest-running Broadway musical in Chicago history.
 Producer David Stone told Variety, "we thought it [the Chicago production] would run 18 months, then we'd spend a year in Los Angeles and six months in San Francisco... but sales stayed so strong that the producers created another road show and kept the show running in Chicago."
 The Los Angeles production grossed over $145 million and was seen by more than 1.8 million patrons.
 Over the 672 performances of the San Francisco production, Wicked sold over 1 million tickets with a cumulative gross of over $75 million.
 While its Broadway production welcomed its 5 millionth audience member on September 29, 2010.

 The Los Angeles production played at the Pantages Theatre for almost two years, grossing more than $145 million.

 Although West End theatres do not publish audited weekly grosses, the West End production of Wicked said it had set the record for highest one-week gross in December 2006, taking £761,000 in the week ending December 30.
 On June 23, 2008, the producers reported that over 1.4 million people had seen the London production, and grosses had topped £50 million.
 The same reports stated that the show had consistently been one of the two highest-grossing shows in the West End.
 For the week commencing December 27, 2010, the London production grossed £1,002,885, the highest single-week gross in West End theatre history, with over 20,000 people attending the nine performances of Wicked that week.
 The Melbourne production broke Australian box-office records, selling 24,750 tickets in three hours during pre-sales and grossing over $1.3 million on the first business day after its official opening.
 On April 27, 2009, the production passed the milestone of 500,000 patrons.
 When it transferred to Sydney, the production broke "all previous weekly box office records for a musical at the Capitol Theatre, grossing $1,473,775.70 in one week during October 2009.